Hot and sour soup: China

+There are myths surrounding the origin of "hot and sour soup," with the most popular one claiming it is from Sichuan.
+There is a similarly named dish made from glass noodles called "hot and sour noodles" (酸辣粉), but it is quite different from "hot and sour soup"(酸辣汤).
+It is vastly different in ingredients, cooking and consuming.
+For instance, the spiciness in this noodle dish mainly comes from chilli and Sichuan pepper, rather than black pepper, which is not very common in Sichuan cuisine.
+In fact, the form of "hot and sour soup" can barely be found in Sichuan.

-"Hot and sour soup" is claimed variously by the cuisines of Beijing and Sichuan as a regional dish.
+"Hot and sour soup" is claimed by the cuisine of Beijing.
 The Chinese hot and sour soup is usually meat-based, and often contains ingredients such as day lily buds, wood ear fungus, bamboo shoots, and tofu, in a broth that is sometimes flavored with pork blood.
 Sometimes, the soup would also have carrots and pieces of pork.
 It is typically made hot (spicy) by white pepper, and sour by Zhenjiang vinegar.

 Japan

 Japanese hot and sour soup is made with the traditional dashi broth flavored with vinegar, soy sauce and sake, and may include shiitake mushrooms, tofu, bamboo shoots and red chilis.
 The soup is thickened with eggs and potato starch.

 South Asia

 India

 In India, this soup is made with red and green chillies, ginger, carrots, snow peas, tofu, soy sauce, rice vinegar and a pinch of sugar.
 It is viewed in India as being a Chinese soup.